310mc/https-310mc.github.io-tl/source/_posts/supervillain/epilogue.md

 {% bubble Tetora smile %}
 Ossu.
 It seems like RB just so happened to match that sorta public demand, since it was workin’ in that direction.

-Oh, and not to mention that Supervillains’s influence really did end up being crazy.
+Oh, and not to mention that ‘Supervillains’ influence really did end up being crazy.

-We appeared in a promotional event for Supervillains the other day, for the purpose of denouncing Crimson Production.
+We appeared in a promotional event for ‘Supervillains’ the other day, for the purpose of denouncing Crimson Production.

-That’s also why we now perform under the name “RB” instead of “Ryuseitai” in Supervillains’ production, as well.
+That’s also why we now perform under the name “RB” instead of “Ryuseitai” in ‘Supervillains’ production, as well.

-It’s still written as such in our contract, so whenever Supervillains sells well or becomes a topic, RB’s fame grows, too.
+It’s still written as such in our contract, so whenever ‘Supervillains’ sells well or becomes a topic, RB’s fame grows, too.
 {% endbubble %}

 {% bubble Kanata norsmile2 %}
-supervillains is extremely [popular], after all, even though only the first part has been [broadcasted] so far.
+‘Supervillains’ is extremely [popular], after all, even though only the first part has been [broadcasted] so far.
 {% endbubble %}

 {% bubble Chiaki smilesoft %}